amitmse/in_Python_/Neural Network/README.md

 		- Dense (fully connected layer)
 		- Model compile and train

+	Use: image and video recognition, natural language processing, and recommender systems.

 ## 04. Recurrent Neural Network(RNN):

 	In this, the output of a particular layer is saved and fed back to the input.
 This helps predict the